First Read 2019

 First Read is a week-long festival of new play readings and community events that center trans and non-binary theater artists and connect the queer theater community.

-The Syndicate, with lead producers Hal Cosentino, Denise Yvette Serna of Pop Magic Productions, and Ellenor Riley-Condit, will host First Read at The Martin, 2515 W. North Avenue, Chicago, the week of June 10th – June 16th, 2019.
+The Syndicate, with lead producers Hal Cosentino, Denise Yvette Serna of Pop Magic Productions, and Ellenor Riley-Condit, hosted First Read at The Martin, 2515 W. North Avenue, Chicago, the week of June 10th – June 16th, 2019.

 First Read launched in NYC in 2018 as part of Syndicated at IRT Theater.